Mayukh-0/repo1/README.md

-This HTML file was pushed from collage pc.
+This REPO was pushed from collage pc.